Bobby Hurley: Playing career

 Hurley was a basketball star at St. Anthony High School in Jersey City, where his father was the longtime coach.
 While at St. Anthony from 1985 to 1989, Hurley led the team to four consecutive Parochial B state titles.
-In his senior year he averaged 20 points, 8 assists and 3 steals, as St. Anthony racked up a 32–0 record, the school's first Tournament of champions crown, and the No. 1 ranking in the United States.
-In his high school career the team's overall record with Hurley as point guard was 115–5.
+In his senior year he averaged 20 points, 8 assists and 3 steals, as St. Anthony racked up a 32–0 record, the school's first Tournament of Champions crown, and the No. 1 ranking in the US.
+His high school team's overall record with Hurley as point guard was 115–5.

 Duke

 Hurley was a point guard for coach Mike Krzyzewski's Duke University team from 1989 to 1993.
 He was a first-team All-America in 1993, went to the Final Four three times, and helped lead the Blue Devils to back-to-back national championships in 1991 and 1992 with All American teammates Christian Laettner and Grant Hill, earning Final Four Most Outstanding Player honors in 1992.
-Hurley remains the NCAA all-time assists leader with 1076 assists, and Duke's single game assist leader with 16 (against Florida State on February 24, 1993).
+Hurley is second on the list of NCAA all-time assists leaders with 1076 assists, and is Duke's single game assist leader with 16 (against Florida State on February 24, 1993).
 His Duke jersey number 11 was retired in 1993.
 In 2002, Hurley was named to the ACC 50th Anniversary men's basketball team as one of the fifty greatest players in Atlantic Coast Conference history.

 In 2006, Hurley, who is of Polish descent through his mother, was inducted into the National Polish American Sports Hall of Fame.
 At Duke, Hurley was a member of the Sigma Phi Epsilon fraternity.
-Coincidentally, Bobby Hurley played against his younger brother Dan in an NCAA Tournament game, when Duke squared off against Seton Hall.
+Bobby Hurley played against his younger brother Dan in an NCAA Tournament game, when Duke squared off against Seton Hall.

-Hurley appeared in the 1994 feature film Blue Chips, where he played for the Indiana team under coach Bobby Knight.
+Bobby Hurley appeared in the 1994 college basketball feature film Blue Chips, playing on the Indiana team under coach Bobby Knight.